 Cost to freeze eggs

 Considered elective by the majority of insurance companies, coverage for elective and oncofertility egg freezing (also known as oocyte cryopreservation) is rarely covered by insurance.
-With that in mind, diagnostic or ovarian reserve testing, as well as a physician consultation, is largely covered by Shady Grove Fertility's 30+ participating insurance companies.
+With that in mind, diagnostic or ovarian reserve testing, as well as a provider consultation, is largely covered by Shady Grove Fertility's 30+ participating insurance companies.
 In fact, approximately 90 percent of our elective egg-freezing patients have coverage for this part of the process.
-The cost for patients paying out of pocket without coverage is $325.* This includes the following (medication costs are not included**):
+The cost for patients paying out-of-pocket for consultation and testing without coverage is $340.*

 If you choose to pursue egg freezing, Shady Grove Fertility offers several egg freezing financial programs, including: